g-w1/blog/_drafts/2021-3-08-elf-linux.md

 * hexl-mode - an emacs mode to read binary files by converting them to human-readable hex
 * xxd - I used xxd to write a [script](https://github.com/g-w1/bz/tree/TODO) that can give a human readable diff of binary files.
-* readelf - this was very helpful for making sure my elf was conforming to the elf spec/seeing what the operating system thought of my ELF file.
+* readelf - this was very helpful for making sure my ELF was conforming to the ELF spec/seeing what the operating system thought of my ELF file.
 * objdump - this was useful for making sure my sections/section header table matched the spec (NOTE: llvm-objdump was much more helpful here as it was better at detecting errors/showing them TODO pic/text)

 # Starting to generate code

+This is one of the simplest ELF files I could find online - source [here](http://muppetlabs.com/~breadbox/software/tiny/teensy.html) - it really helped me have a good mental model of the ELF file format.
+Below, `ehdr` stands for the ELF header and `phdr` stands for the program header, basically what tells the OS how to load the segment in to memory.
 ```nasm
 ; nasm -f bin -o minimal this.asm
 BITS 64